Models

 Array Fallback

-Don't need a named preset?
+Don't need a named intent?
 Pass an array directly.
 The framework tries each model in order:

 const chat = generator({